Paragominas

 Paragominas is a municipality in the state of Pará in the Northern region of Brazil.
 Paragominas mine, one of the largest bauxite mines in the world, is approximately 70 km away.
 According to an estimate dated 1 July 2020, the city has a population of 111,764 and is at an altitude of 90 m above sea level.
-M. With a municipal area of approximately 19,342 km², it has a population density of 5.7 inhabitants per km², approximately the size of the state of Rhineland-Palatinate.
+M. With a municipal area of approximately 19,342 km2, it has a population density of 5.7 inhabitants per km2, approximately the size of the state of Rhineland-Palatinate.
 Its distance from the capital Belém is 300 km.

 Since 2011 it has been allowed to call itself Município Verde (Green City or Eco-City).

+The municipality has a diversified and outstanding economy, a traditional pole of grain production and beef cattle in the state, currently faces dairy cattle and fish farming emerging among medium and small producers.
+Being the champion of Pará in the production of fish in captivity in 2023, (20.2% of the State Production).
+It supplied tons of fish to municipalities in the state and even held live fish fairs.

 Toponimia

-The name of the municipality originates from a series of abbreviations for the states of Pará, Goiás and Minas Gerais ("Para-Go-Minas").
+The name of the municipality originates from a series of abbreviations for the states of Para, Goiás and Minas Gerais ("Para-Go-Minas"), And the explanation is, Pará: State where the municipality was formed.
+Go: (Goiás) in honor of the members of the caravan that colonized the city and Minas: (Minas Gerais) State of origin of the city's founder, Célio Resende de Miranda, paying tribute to the applicants of the 200 plots of land, to investors who were mostly miners.